aws/aws-sdk-php/docs/service-s3.rst

                         echo 'It exists!';
                     }

-filetype()      Checks if a URL maps to a file or bucket.
+filetype()      Checks if a URL maps to a file or bucket (dir). file()          Load the contents of an object in an array of lines.
 You can pass in any options available to the
-                ``HeadObject`` operation to modify how the data is retrieved. file()          Load the contents of an object in an array of lines.
-You can pass in any options available to the ``GetObject`` operation to modify how the file is downloaded. filemtime()     Get the last modified date of an object.
-You can pass in any options available to the ``HeadObject`` operation as stream context parameters. rename()        Rename an object by copying the object then deleting the original.
+                ``GetObject`` operation to modify how the file is downloaded. filemtime()     Get the last modified date of an object. rename()        Rename an object by copying the object then deleting the original.
 You can pass in options available to the ``CopyObject`` and ``DeleteObject`` operations to the stream context parameters to modify how the object is copied and deleted.